Brendan Bracken: Minister of Information

-In 1941, Bracken was promoted to the post of Minister of Information and served until 1945.
+In 1941, Bracken was persuaded by Lord Beaverbrook and Churchill himself to become Britain's wartime Minister for Information.
 At the same time, he was one of the heads of the Political Warfare Executive.
+He won over most of the proprietors by giving them more news, often on a confidential basis, and censorship was kept to a minimum.
+The BBC was also allowed a lot of freedom as long as it behaved according to the UK's war interests.

 Postwar years

 In 1945, after the end of the wartime coalition, Bracken was briefly First Lord of the Admiralty in the Churchill caretaker ministry, but lost the post in the general election won by Clement Attlee's Labour Party.
 Bracken lost his North Paddington seat but soon returned to the Commons, as Member of Parliament for Bournemouth in a November 1945 by-election.
 He was a relentless critic of the Labour government's policy of nationalisation and the retreat from empire.

 At the 1950 general election, he was returned for Bournemouth East and Christchurch, a seat he held until the general election the following year.
+His last speech in the House of Commons would take place on 5 July 1951 on the Hants and Dorset Bus Company Dispute.

-In early 1952 he was elevated to the peerage as Viscount Bracken, of Christchurch in the County of Southampton, but never used the title or sat in the House of Lords.
-He retired from publishing in 1956.
+In early 1952 he was elevated to the peerage as Viscount Bracken, of Christchurch in the County of Southampton, but never used the title or sat in the House of Lords, which he called "the Morgue".

-His best-known business accomplishment was merging the Financial News into the Financial Times in 1945.
-The latter had been published from Bracken House, London, clad in pink stone to match the colour of the paper, just south-east of St Paul's Cathedral, which was remodelled in 1989.
 At that stage, he was also publishing The Economist.
 In 1951, with his love of history, he helped found History Today magazine.

+From 1950 he was chairman of the board of governors of his former school, Sedbergh School, where he went frequently.
+He organised and financed the restoration of the eighteenth-century school building as a library, with a commemoratory inscription, "Remember Winston Churchill", which still stands today.

+From 1955 he was a trustee of the National Gallery.

 Death

-A heavy smoker, Bracken died of oesophageal cancer on 8 August 1958, aged 57, in London.
+A heavy smoker, Bracken died of oesophageal cancer on 8 August 1958, aged 57, at the flat of his friend Sir Patrick Hennessy in Park Lane, in London.
 Although raised a Catholic, he refused the last rites of the Church despite efforts by his nephew, Rev Kevin Bracken, a Cistercian monk at Bethlehem Abbey, Portglenone, County Antrim, to persuade him.
 As he was unmarried, the viscountcy died with him.

+Upon learning of his demise, Churchill reacted to the news of his death by saying "Poor, dear Brendan."